OmegaT HowTo: Translating OmegaT into your language

 If the document you are translating contains it, please do not translate the GPL (GNU Public License) or the GFDL (GNU Free Documentation License).
 Firstly, only the original English is legally valid.
 A translation may also be provided for information, but it has no legal validity.
 Secondly, unless yours is a very uncommon language, both documents have in all probability already been translated.
 Search the web and you will probably find the translations.

-Please keep translations of files in their original format.
+Please keep translations of files in their original format, and do not change the file names.
 The formatting is retained automatically if you use OmegaT.
 We are grateful for all translations, but it simplifies our work considerably if files are returned in the same format (and not as Word files, for example).

 7. Test your translation (optional).